codingwithmagga/mathvizanimator/docs/first_steps/index.rst

   :width: 600
   :alt: Changed rectangle

 There is one thing left to do.
 Changing the **opacity** to 0.0.
-Since we use the fade in animation (see section :ref:`Adding animations`) the rectangle would be visible at the beginning and just disappear at one second if we don't change this property.
+Since we use the fade in animation (see section :ref:`first_steps/index:Adding animations`) the rectangle would be visible at the beginning and just disappear at one second if we don't change this property.
 After doing so you will see that the rectangle disappears on the screen.
 This is because the current project time is set to 0.0.
 How to change that is described in the next section.

 Change current project time
 +++++++++++++++++++++++++++